Offering A Dose Of Reality

-Getting stressed can have huge downside.
+Getting stressed can have huge downsides.
 Mental drama, dieting, lifting, they all increase cortisol, the stress hormone.
 Women tend to have more emotional attachments to food and can produce more cortisol anyway during the luteal phase.
 This hormone increases water retention, blunts fat loss, and disrupts sleep.
 Pretty destructive all-round.
 It has its uses, but being chronically elevated is never a good thing.

 If you think it’s reached a boiling point, take a week or two off, raise calories and rest.
-Otherwise you’re caught in an upwards spiral of diet problems causing stress and stress causing diet problems.
+Otherwise, you’re caught in an upwards spiral of diet problems causing stress and stress causing diet problems.
 Ease off the crazies, stay as low-key as possible.
 Wham, cortisol goes down like magic.
-You’ll be coming back a much more potent fat burning machine.
+You’ll be coming back a much more potent fat-burning machine.

 6 – AVOID THE FAD DIETS

 They will take this unfriendly situation and make it worse.
 Fad diets are glammed up starvation modes that push too hard, return too little, and then blame the imminent failure on you.
 And they’re pretty much all marketed towards women.
 Weight Watchers, Juice Detoxes, 800 Calorie Diets, 30 Day Plans, Ryvitas…I’ll go through the lot another day.

 These work initially, because water weight, but there’s nothing to ensure long-term survival.
 Little emphasis on protein, excessive deficits to cripple the system, no chance of learning long-term habits, it’s all buttering you up nicely for the rebound.

 But these diets won’t die.
 Maybe it’s the attraction stressed dieters feel for the extreme avenues.
 It promises a quick fix in troubling times.
 Either way, try to avoid.